Who is Horizon West Transmission?

 The proposed transmission line will be located in Southern California.

-A detailed environmental assessment is being conducted to evaluate proposed routes, which will be shaped by input from stakeholders, environmental agencies, local governments, Indigenous Nations and other interested parties.
+Detailed environmental assessments are being conducted to evaluate proposed routes, which will be shaped by input from stakeholders, environmental groups, local governments, Tribal Nations and other interested parties.

-After an independent analysis and public input, the California Public Utilities Commission will issue the final determination on the transmission line route.
+After an independent analysis and public input, the California Public Utilities Commission, Arizona Corporation Commission and federal siting authorities will issue the final decision on the transmission line route.

 What is your experience in the state of California?

-Horizon West, a subsidiary of NextEra Energy Transmission, currently owns and operates transmission assets in California and is a regulated public utility in the state.
+Horizon West, a subsidiary of NextEra Energy Transmission, currently owns and operates transmission assets in California and is a regulated transmission-only utility in the state.

 Trans Bay Cable, another NextEra Energy Transmission subsidiary, owns and maintains a 53-mile, underground transmission line in the San Francisco Bay, which provides approximately 40% of the daily electrical power in San Francisco and surrounding areas.